raku-community-modules/IO-CatHandle-AutoLines/README.md

 A role that adds `.ln` method to [`IO::CatHandle`](https://docs.perl6.org/type/IO::CatHandle) type that will contain the current line number.
-Optionally, the lines can be re-set when next source handle get switched into.
+Optionally, the lines counter can be reset when next source handle get switched into.

 **Note:** only